JMorris1575/christmas18/docs/plans.rst

 This seems like the order I should follow in the implementation of the What Is It? activity:

 #.
+Create the app and add it to InstalledApps
+#.
 Create the models.
 #.
+Register the models with that admin.
+#.
 Make migrations and migrate the changes to the database.
 #.
+Create a static folder for the images.
-Add an object of objects to the database.
+#.
+Add an object or some objects to the database.
 #.
 Create the URL patterns to arrive at the object list page.
 #.
 Link to the object list page from the activity list page.
 #.
 Stub in the template whatsit_object_list.html.